saoirse-defi/milestone2-vanilla/README.md

 ###### Background Array

 This array is responsible for storing background image file names as strings.
-This array will later be used to implement user customisation.
+This array will later be used to cycle through different backdrops adding another element of user customisation.

 ### Sound

-All sound effects & background tracks were recorded for this project by DJ green (except the gem collected SFX)
+All sound effects & background tracks were recorded for this project by DJ green except the gem collected SFX which was sourced from a free game development marketplace

 ###### Bandcamp Player (Soundtrack)